0renji/Doctrinator/README.md

 # Doctrinator
-CLI for transitioning codeigniter instances to doctrine readable template instances
+CLI for transitioning codeigniter instances in a template manner to doctrine readable instances